for more information click email@example.com

 CLICK HERE TO SEE OUR VIDEOS AND SEE WHAT WE ARE ABOUT AND ARE FIGHTING FOR.

 Keep checking in for upcoming cleanups, events, education and more.
 We are the leaders in "GREEN" cleanups.
 We provide all the cleanup materials, refreshments,and volunteer hours.
 Prevention, awareness, and cleanup can make a difference.
 Join us and you'll leave knowing you have left less of an ecological footprint for future generations.

 - We don't just recycle.
-We upcycle as well which basically means repurposing an item.
+We upcycle as well which basically means re-purposing an item.
 We will be donating our found plastic caps to Caps of Love.
-The caps get turned into for $ and the money is used to purchase wheelchairs and service animals for children in need.
-What a great way to help the environment and children.
+We also will send littered drink pouches to Terracycle.net.
+We pride ourselves in cleaning our beaches in a smarter and greener way.

 - A picture can speak a volumes.
-Join us on our Facebook page and be current with what we are up too.
-Whether it's a new cigarette art picture, a photo of baby sea turtle or litter art pictures of what was collected on that day, keep current and add your comments, pictures and questions.
+Join us on our Facebook page and keep current with what we are up too.
 Join our Sea Angel family and help us make a difference. (click here to get to our Facebook page)

 For more pictures of what we are finding join our Facebook page.